alexappleget/terrrrr-backend/docs/docs/api-reference/overview.md

 # Overview

-Welcome to the Terrrrr Backend API Reference.
+Welcome to the Terrrrr API Reference.
 This section provides detailed documentation for all available API endpoints, including authentication, usage examples, and error handling.

 ## How to Use This API